davidscarth/edge-ai-study/TEST.md

 I will also use this exercise as a way to test setting up a self-contained LLM server, as I expect much of the setup and configurations will be useful elsewhere.

 ## Hypothesis
-The Raspberry Pi 5 might be strong enough to run small models quickly enough to be usable.
+On a Raspberry Pi 5, it is feasible to run Large Language Models (LLMs) with sufficient speed and utility for practical local usage, with performance varying significantly based on model size, specific model selection, and tuning settings.

-I believe the smallest ~1GB models are likely to be speedy but less helpful, and 2GB models slow but more helpful, and with enough time and patience the larger models might complete tasks extremely slowly.
+We will explore those beliefs here.
+I believe the smallest ~1B parameter models are likely to be speedy but less helpful, and ~3-4B parameter models slower but more helpful (potentially optimal?), and with enough time and patience the larger (~7B parameter) models might complete tasks extremely slowly.
+We may be able to get speedups with tuning settings, and carefully selecting models.

 ## Hardware
 The following build with a budget of approximately $200, purchased in-person at Micro Center: